webqit/quantum-js/README.md

 #### Interactions with the Global Scope from the Inside Are Observable

-Global updates from within a Stateful program may also be observed from the outside:
+Updates to global variables from within a Stateful program may conversely be observed from the outside:

 ```js
 // External value